glfw/glfw.github.io/faq.md

 ### 4.1 - How do I create an OpenGL 3.0+ context?

-The only OpenGL 3.0+ context configurations currently supported by OS X are forward-compatible, core profile OpenGL 3.2 and (on 10.9 Mavericks and later) 4.1.
-To create either a 3.2 or 4.1 a context, you should set the following
+The only OpenGL 3.x and 4.x contexts currently supported by OS X are forward-compatible, core profile contexts.
+The supported versions are 3.2 on 10.7 Lion and 3.3 and 4.1 on 10.9 Mavericks.
+In all cases, your GPU needs to support the specified OpenGL version for context creation to succeed.

+To create either an OpenGL 3.2 or later context, you should set the following
 hints:

 {% highlight c %}